CURRENT COVID-19 UPDATE

 Under Third Step restrictions:

-- You must wear a face covering when you leave home.
+- You must wear a fitted face mask when you leave home

 Living The New Normal

 As governments around Australia make cautious moves towards lifting COVID-19 restrictions, Australians have worked together to contain the spread of COVID-19.